James Ignacio & Shane Leonard : Pablo Streams

 HOW IT WORKS

-Most of us have never attended a virtual performance, so here is the breakdown on how to register for and attend these events:
+Here is the breakdown on how to register for and attend these events:

 - Follow the registration button.

 - Fill out the registration form for the event on the page.

 - Once you registered, you will receive an email with event information and a link to join the stream.

 - The stream will be accessible on any browser using the Perigon link provided in the email.

 If you have any problems, questions or concerns, please contact us at firstname.lastname@example.org.

 About James Ignacio